willmorrison1/daRt/README.md

 ## Memory management: tips

-When performing analysis on a relatively large set of files, memory management is important. `getData()` loads all data to memory which is problematic when loading many large files (e.g. Radiative Budget).
-It is assumed that the user will perform some analysis on subsets of the raw data in a way that reduces the overall size of the data in memory.
-To demonstrate meory management, files in this section are loaded in two different scenarios: scenario 1 uses the default `getData()` to load and then analyse all data at once.
+Loading many files/variables may require memory management. `getData()` loads all requested data to memory which can be problematic for large files (e.g. Radiative Budget).
+It is assumed that the user will perform some analysis on subsets of the raw data in a way that reduces the overall memory footprint.
+To demonstrate memory management, files in this section are loaded in two different scenarios: scenario 1 uses the default `getData()` to load and then analyse all data at once.
 Scenario 2 loads and analyses the data in pieces, which has a much smaller memory footprint (but may be slower).
-Both scenarios give the same result with different memory usage.
+Both scenarios give the same result.

 ### Scenario 1: Load data all at once